pacifica/pacifica/DOCKER_COMPOSE.md

 | 8066 | Ingest Interface   |
 | 8180 | Proxy Interface    |

+## Host Requirements

+Requirements for the host running the docker server are the following.

+ * RAM - 8Gb minimum - 16Gb preferred
+ * CPUs - 4 minimum - 8 preferred
+ * DISK - 20Gb minimum - 1Tb preferred

+The disk requirement is very dependent on the data sets that will be uploaded.
+Scale that as nessisary for testing and development purposes.

 ## Bring Up Services

 There are two commands to separate the bring up of Pacifica